verify-media/verify-client/GETTING_STARTED.md

 ## Publishing

-<b>Note: it's important to follow the workflow mentioned in these 2 examples since it publishes content with a certain hierarchy.
-This helps to maintain content provenance and context over a period of time.</b>
+<b>Note: It's essential to adhere to the workflows outlined in these two examples, as they provide a structured approach to publishing content.
+Following these workflows ensures that content is published with a specific hierarchy, facilitating the maintenance of content provenance and context over time.</b>

 - ### Setting up the publisher identities and org structure